 On December 26, 1986, the Airport changed from private to public ownership, as the City of Prospect Heights and the Village of Wheeling purchased what was then Palwaukee from Priester Aviation.
 Priester continued to operate the only fixed base operation following the purchase.
 Funding for the purchase was contributed by the FAA, the Illinois Department of Transportation and the municipalities.
 Funding from Prospect Heights and Wheeling was provided through airport revenues and had no effect on the municipal taxes for the two communities.

-Our History Today, Chicago Executive Airport is home to 325 aircraft, including 57 corporate jet aircraft.
-Chicago Executive Airport consists of three active runways and covers more than 412 acres; Chicago Executive Airport is the fourth busiest airport in Illinois and plays a crucial role as a reliever for the region, which includes O’Hare International Airport.
+Today, Chicago Executive Airport is home to 325 aircraft, including 57 corporate jet aircraft.
+Consisting of three active runways and covering more than 412 acres, Chicago Executive Airport is the fourth busiest airport in Illinois and plays a crucial role as a reliever for the region, which includes O’Hare International Airport.

 The airport operates 24 hours a day year round.
 The air traffic control tower is staffed by the FAA and operates daily between 6 a.m. weekdays (7 a.m. weekends) and 10 p.m.
 The primary users of Chicago Executive Airport include private airplane owners, flight schools, businesses who maintain their company aircraft at the airport and major national corporations.